 - Gastroesophageal reflux disease (GERD)

-Dental health problems can lead to issues with independence, impacting the child’s life.
-Therefore, it is important to help cerebral palsy patients develop good oral health routines.
+Cerebral palsy oral manifestations can lead to issues with independence, impacting a child’s quality of life.
+As a result, it’s important to develop good cerebral palsy dental management routines.

 Cerebral palsy is not the direct cause of oral health issues.
 However, some dental problems are more common in cerebral palsy patients.